Medium Difficult Bible Person Quiz with Answers

 Peter.

-During the Passion of Christ, he denied Jesus three times.
+During the Passion of Christ, Peter denied Jesus three times.

 Peter denied knowing Jesus three times on the night of his conviction.